An automatic system to detect equivalence between iterative algorithms: Linnaeus

-We have presented a framework for detecting equivalence between iterative algorithms for continuous optimization.
-In this section, we introduce a software package called \lin{} that implements these ideas.
+In this section, we introduce our software package called \lin{} that implements these ideas in detail.
 This package can be used by researchers (or peer reviewers) who wish to understand the novelty of new algorithmic ideas and connections to existing algorithms.
 The input is an algorithm described in user-friendly syntax with variables, parameters, functions, oracles, and update equations.
 The system will automatically translate the input algorithm into a canonical form (the transfer function) and use the canonical form to identify whether the algorithm is equivalent to any reference algorithm, possibly after transformations such as permutation, conjugation, or repetition.
 Further, the software can also serve as a search engine, which will identify connections from the input algorithm to existing algorithms in the literature that appear in \lin{}'s algorithm library.